VMFS Recovery

 Manual Constructor mode

-You'll have to choose disk count and check disks from array:
+You'll have to choose disk count and check disks from the array:

 RAID wizard add disks